Always make time for at least one little adventure off the beaten path when you travel…

 At the centre of the medina is the square, Plaza Uta El-Hammam.
 This is the perfect spot to take in the stunning views of the mountains behind the town, and a great place to stop and have a drink or a meal.

-As you wander around the medina you will come across small shops, and food stands.
-No shortage of orange juice here, and it’s delicious so indulge if you have the chance.
+As you wander around the medina you will come across small shops and food stands.

-Look at these slippers…gorgeous!
-Why oh why did I not get myself some…
+Why oh why did I not get myself some.

 The Rif mountains that surround this picturesque place keep the town rather cool, temperatures are quite a bit lower than in Fez.